Nattukku Oru Nallavan

 Natukku Oru Nallavan is a 1991 Indian Tamil-language crime action film directed by V. Ravichandran.
 The film stars Rajinikanth, Juhi Chawla, Ravichandran, Anant Nag, and Khushbu in major roles.
-The film was simultaneously made in Hindi, Kannada and Telugu under the title Shanti Kranti, featuring slightly different casts.
+It was simultaneously made in Hindi, Kannada and Telugu under the title Shanti Kranti, featuring slightly different casts.
 Hamsalekha composed the music for all versions.

 Despite the release of a Telugu version, the film was later dubbed into Telugu under the title Police Bullet.
+It was a failure in all the languages produced.

 Plot

-The storyline of Nattukku Oru Nallavan centres around an orphanage that secretly operates as a front for an illegal organ trafficking ring, masterminded by a ruthless criminal named Daddy (Anant Nag).
-When Jyothi (Juhi Chawla), a courageous young woman, discovers the horrifying truth behind the orphanage, she is brutally murdered to keep the secret hidden.
-Subhash (Rajinikanth), her lover and an honest police officer, is devastated by her death and sets out to bring those responsible to justice, leading to a confrontation with the criminal underworld.
+The storyline of Nattukku Oru Nallavan centres around an orphanage that secretly operates as a front for an illegal organ trafficking ring, masterminded by a ruthless criminal named Daddy.
+When Jyothi, a courageous young woman, discovers the horrifying truth behind the orphanage, she is brutally murdered to keep the secret hidden.
+Subhash, her lover and an honest police officer, is devastated by her death and sets out to bring those responsible to justice, leading to a confrontation with the criminal underworld.